Skip to main content

 Why these values?

-These values can be retrieved inside the docker-compose.yml file.
+These values can be retrieved inside the composer.yaml file.
 If you have named your database service something other than joomladb, then please use the name you have chosen.

 services: